Assessment and Evaluation

 Teachers utilize assessments on an on-going basis to ensure that students are learning.
 They also use the data from assessments to plan future lessons.

 There are several assessments that are given to all students across the District at specific times of the year.
 The purpose of these assessments is to provide our teachers with the opportunity to review assessment results with colleagues from other schools and share ideas.
-The district adapted the Fountas & Pinnell assessment that teachers use to asses students in November and May.
+The district adapted the Fountas & Pinnell assessment that teachers use to assess students in November and May.

 California Assessment of Student Performance and Progress (CAASPP) / Smarter Balanced Assessment

 California’s academic standards – the things we want students to know and be able to do – are designed so students graduate well prepared for college and their career path.
 One way we measure their progress is through the California Assessment of Student Performance and Progress (CAASPP) assessments.
 Students across California in grades 3-8 and high school take these assessments each spring.
 These tests were created specifically to gauge each student’s performance in English Language Arts/literacy (ELA), mathematics, and science.
-These tests measure the skills called for by the academic standards, including the ability to write clearly, think critically, and solve problems.
+These tests measure the skills called for by academic standards, including the ability to write clearly, think critically, and solve problems.

 Conferences and Report Cards